determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

 ===========================

 Unless otherwise specified, the pre-existing users, ``admin`` and ``determined``, do not have passwords associated with their accounts.
-Users can set a default password for the ``determined`` and ``admin`` accounts if preferred or needed.
+You can set a default password for the ``determined`` and ``admin`` accounts if preferred or needed.
 This password will not affect any other user account.
-For additional information on managing users in determined, see our :ref:`topic guide on users
+For additional information on managing users in determined, see the :ref:`topic guide on users
 <users>`.

 Database (Optional)
 ===================

-By default, the Helm chart will deploy an instance of Postgres on the same Kubernetes cluster where Determined itself is deployed.
-If this is undesirable, users can configure the Helm chart to use an external Postgres database by setting ``db.hostAddress`` to the IP address of their database.
+By default, the Helm chart deploys an instance of Postgres on the same Kubernetes cluster where Determined is deployed.
+If this is not what you want, you can configure the Helm chart to use an external Postgres database by setting ``db.hostAddress`` to the IP address of their database.
 If ``db.hostAddress`` is configured, the Determined Helm chart will not deploy a database.